Champ Clark: Canadian reciprocity treaty

-In 1911, Clark gave a speech that helped to decide the election in Canada.
+In 1911, Clark delivered a speech that helped to decide the election in Canada.
 On the floor of the House, Clark argued for the recent Canadian–American Reciprocity Treaty of 1911 and declared: "I look forward to the time when the American flag will fly over every square foot of British North America up to the North Pole."

-Clark went on to suggest in his speech that the treaty was the first step towards the end of Canada, a speech that was greeted with "prolonged applause" according to the Congressional Record.
+Clark suggested in his speech that the treaty was the first step toward the end of Canada, a speech that was greeted with "prolonged applause" according to the Congressional Record.
 The Washington Post reported, "Evidently, then, the Democrats generally approved of Mr. Clark's annexation sentiments and voted for the reciprocity bill because, among other things, it improves the prospect of annexation."

-The Chicago Tribune condemned Clark in an editorial, predicting that Clark's speech might have fatally damaged the treaty in Canada; "He lets his imagination run wild like a Missouri mule on a rampage.
+The Chicago Tribune condemned Clark in an editorial, predicting that his speech might have fatally damaged the treaty in Canada: "He lets his imagination run wild like a Missouri mule on a rampage.
 Remarks about the absorption of one country by another grate harshly on the ears of the smaller."
 The Conservative Party of Canada, which opposed the treaty, won the Canadian election in large part because of Clark's speech.

 Later career

 In 1912, Clark was the frontrunner for the Democratic presidential nomination, coming into the convention with a majority of delegates pledged to him, but he failed to receive the necessary two-thirds of the vote on the first several ballots.
-After lengthy negotiation, clever management by supporters of New Jersey Governor Woodrow Wilson, with widespread allegations of influence by special interests, delivered the nomination instead to Wilson.
+After lengthy negotiation, clever management by supporters of New Jersey governor Woodrow Wilson, with widespread allegations of influence by special interests, instead delivered the nomination to Wilson.

 Clark's speakership was notable for his skill from 1910 to 1914 in maintaining party unity to block William Howard Taft's legislation and then pass Wilson's.
-Clark split the party in 1917 and 1918, when he opposed Wilson's decision to bring the United States into World War I.
+Clark split the party in 1917 and 1918 when he opposed Wilson's decision to bring the United States into World War I.

 In addition, Clark opposed the Federal Reserve Act, which concentrated financial power in the hands of eastern banks (mostly centered in New York City).
-Clark's opposition to the Federal Reserve Act is said to be the reason that Missouri is the only state granted two Federal Reserve Banks (one in St. Louis and one in Kansas City).
+Clark's opposition to the Federal Reserve Act is said to be the reason why Missouri is the only state granted two Federal Reserve Banks (one in St. Louis and one in Kansas City).

-Clark was defeated in the Republican landslide of 1920 and died shortly thereafter in his home in Washington, D.C.
+Clark was defeated in the Republican landslide of 1920 and died soon thereafter on March 2, 1921 at his home in Washington, D.C. at the age of 70.